mawaddahH/Sample-Code-Firefox-WebDriver/README.md

 # Sample-Code-Firefox-WebDriver
 Assignment 2 W7D4 - SDA - Software QA Bootcamp
+Question:
+Write a simple program in Java using selenium to evoke Firefox Browser.

 Before run the code , there are some steps need to take consider: